ohanacode-dev/OhanaCode-IOT/ohana-radio/README.md

     mpd --stdout --no-daemon --verbose

-If any errors are displayed, you need to solve them.
+If any errors are displayed, you need to solve them and restart the mpd service.
+For your conveniance, there is an mpd.conf example file in this folder.

 Test MPC: